Programs for enrolled students

 In other social orientation programs, efforts are made to provide students with helpful resources prior to large transitions.
 Starting in the spring before the program starts, students are invited to join a discussion board and to utilize a chat room to get to know their new classmates.
 In the 5 months prior to the start of the program last year, students posted 160 messages as they made connections with their prospective classmates.

-Once in the program, prior to starting clinical, students are paired with both a senior student advisor as well as a faculty mentor.
+Prior to starting clinical, students are paired with both a senior student adviser as well as a faculty CRNA mentor.
 These resource people provide a “friendly face” in the OR, and someone the student can go to with questions, problems, etc. without the apprehension sometimes associated with bringing every concern to their instructors.